Dear readers of ADxS.org, please forgive the disruption.

 e.g. stomach or intestinal ulcers, neurodermatitis, asthma etc.

-• → Lack of foreign body control
+• → Lack of control of foreign bodies

 • Consequence: Allergies can now occur more frequently